 - Elite – Unlimited Items (interchangeable) – $15.00 USD/month.

 MadeItMyself is, pretty much, another one of sites like Etsy, which offers a fairly basic online store.
 The category lists are really comprehensive, and each section is filled with different goods.
-The only big problem is that listings display only thumbnail size pics that you have to click to enlarge, and those are opening in another window, which is a bit frustrating and completely not mobile-friendly.
+The only big problem is that listings display only thumbnail size pics so you have to click to enlarge, and those are opening in another window, which is a bit frustrating and completely not mobile-friendly.